helenabutow/bunny/README.md

 # Alternatives

 Some of the functionality of Bunny could be recreated using different tools or patterns.
 In particular:
-* basing a probe on a Prometheus query result could be implemented using an exec probe and `promtool`
+* basing a probe on a Prometheus query result could be implemented using an exec probe and `promtool`.
+This assumes that a Prometheus database already exists (potentially as another sidecar).
 * adding traces to HTTP probes could be done by adding an NGINX proxy: https://opentelemetry.io/blog/2022/instrument-nginx/

-# Deployment

-Bunny runs as a sidecar container within the same Pod as your app's container.
-Configuration is mostly via a YAML file (with the remainder via environment variables).
-Bunny detects changes to the YAML file and automatically reconfigures itself.
+* [otel-cli](https://github.com/equinix-labs/otel-cli) can already be used to trace programs run by exec probes.

-# Example
+# Deployment Example

 <!-- TODO-LOW: show how to run a full example, with Bunny and Bee, inside of Docker Desktop, and with Grafana -->